william-horn/adventures-of-swindonia/public/lib/documentation/event-maker.md

       }
     }

 When an event is fired, only the connections made to that event will dispatch.
-The signal will not trickle down to child events unless it is dispatched using `fireAll`.
+The signal will not trickle down to descendant event instances unless it is dispatched using `fireAll`.

 ## Connecting Events